 Step 4: Strain and bake!

 Now your oil is infused and ready to bake with!
-If you are not ready to start cooking, store your infusion in an airtight container in the fridge.
+If you are not ready to start making cannabis edibles, store your infusion in an airtight container in the fridge.

 How to Store Edibles